Chart Color Schemes

 The educational profile of Oatley - Hurstville Grove exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational participation is high, with 29.0% of residents currently enrolled in formal education, including 9.1% in primary, 7.9% in secondary, and 7.0% pursuing tertiary education.
-There are six schools operating within Oatley-Hurstville Grove as of 2022, educating approximately 1,745 students.
-The area has above-average socio-educational conditions (ICSEA: 1065).
-The educational mix includes four primary, one secondary, and one K-12 school.
+This includes 9.1% in primary education, 7.9% in secondary education, and 7.0% pursuing tertiary education.
+There are six schools operating within Oatley-Hurstville Grove, educating approximately 1,745 students.
+The area has above-average socio-educational conditions, with an ICSEA score of 1065.
+The educational mix includes four primary schools, one secondary school, and one K-12 school.

 Frequently Asked Questions - Education